Actipro/Avalonia-Controls/Documentation/topics/utilities/theme-resource-browser.md

 ## Using the Theme Resource Browser

 The browser can be used to scroll through all the available theme resources (brushes, thicknesses, etc.) that are defined in the current theme.
-These asset resources are used throughout the styles and templates for Actipro's control products, as well as for Actipro's native Avalonia UI control themes.
+These asset resources are used throughout the styles and templates for Actipro's control products, as well as for Actipro's native Avalonia control themes.
 By reusing these resources, developers can create a consistent user interface that can universally adapt to changes in the theme.

 The browser's list of resources consists of several columns:
 - **Resource Preview** - A representation of the resource's value.
 For instance, in the case of a `Brush` resource, a brush swatch is displayed.